ccp84/c25k/README.md

 * It could allow leaders to manage the user status of registered accounts to update the list of leaders rather than having to log into the adin panel.
 * It could enable the club to advertise details of the next course and allow runners to sign up in readiness for the start date.

-Using MoSCoW prioritisation these functions have been prioritised as 'must have', 'should have', 'could have' and have been turned into user stories to create the [project board](https://github.com/users/ccp84/projects/4/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D)
+Using MoSCoW prioritisation these functions have been prioritised as 'must have', 'should have', 'could have' and have been turned into user stories to create the [project board](https://github.com/users/ccp84/projects/4/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D).
+Any remaining features outside of this project's timeframe will be moved to 'won't have', and in production would become part of the next release or future features.

 ## Table of Contents:
 1. [Wireframes](#wireframes)